vmstan/gravity-sync/newdocs/ReferenceArchitectures.md

 1. Client requests an IP address from a DHCP server on the network and receives it along with DNS and gateway information back.
 Two DNS servers (Pi-hole) are returned to the client.
 2. Client queries one of the two DNS servers, and Pi-hole does it's thing.

-You can make changes to your block-list, exceptions, etc, on either Pi-hole and they will be sync'd to the other within the timeframe you establish (here, 15 minutes.)
+You can make changes to your block-list, exceptions, etc, on either Pi-hole and they will be sync'd to the other within roughly five minutes.
 The downside in the above design is you have two places where your clients are logging lookup requests to.
 Gravity Sync will let you change filter settings in either location, but if you're doing it often things may get overwritten.

 ### Stay Alive